raphael-p/laparoscope-callibration-data-generator/data_generation/README.md

 directory.

 ### Tips:
-- It is highly recommended to compress images (see command line options).
+- I recommend compressing images (see command line options).
 - The bash script uses the command line program, so it us useful to get familiar with that first.
 - This may vary by machine, but I found that above a certain threshold of generated images in a batch, the program performs poorly.
 That is why it is necessary to generate in several batches, and using a bash script to do so.
+I used batches of 400 images.

 ### Example output:
 ![](data/generated_images/gen_img_test.png?raw=true)